 - Property that has no value or cannot be sold

 Even though you may get to keep certain property in Chapter 7 bankruptcy, this property cannot be sold during the Chapter 7 case without special permission.
-You need an attorney to help you get this permission.
+Our experienced Pasadena bankruptcy attorney can help you get this permission.

 The Means Test

 The Chapter 7 means test is a formula applied to determine whether or not you should have enough money available to make some minimal payment to creditors in a Chapter 13 Bankruptcy plan.